d-ghale/GroupProject_Cookzilla/README.md

 Allow a user to:
 1. **Search for Recipes**:

-  Users should be able to search for recipes that have a particular tag and/or a given number of stars.
+  - Users can search for recipe with the name similar to the input
+  - Users can search for recipes by tag and/or stars.
+They can search for recipes that have all the input tags or any one.
+They can also combine tags and star search as they want.

 2. **Display Recipe Info**: